Graduate School

 Graduate Admissions Essay Dos and Don'ts

-Most, if not all, graduate school applications require you to write an admissions essay, sometimes referred to as a personal statement.
-This component of the graduate admissions application permits the admissions committee to see "beyond the statistics" -- to see you as a person apart from GPA and GRE scores.
+Nearly all applicants to graduate school are required to submit one or several admissions essays, sometimes referred to as personal statements.
+This component of the graduate admissions application permits the admissions committee to see "beyond the statistics" -- to see you as a person apart from your GPA and GRE scores.
 This is your chance to stand out so make sure that your admissions essay truly reflects you.
-An essay that is truthful, appealing, and motivating can increase your chances of acceptance.
-What should and shouldn't you do in writing your admissions essay or personal statement?
+An essay that is truthful, appealing, and motivating can increase your chances of acceptance but a poor admissions essay can eliminate opportunities.
+How do you write the most appealing and effective admissions essay possible?

 • Prepare an outline and create a draft.